wulfdewolf/pynts/README.md

 # Python Neural Tuning Scores

 `pynts` is a light-weight python library to compute tuning scores for neuroscientific data.
-It relies heavily on [`pynapple`](pynapple.org).
-For the moment it focuses on tuning scores for investigating spatial cognition.
+It relies heavily on [`pynapple`](https://pynapple.org).
+For the moment the package focuses on tuning scores for investigating spatial cognition.

 We do not have a `pip` wheel yet.
 To install `pynts`, use:
 ```